Jknand23/snap-connect/_docs/phases/phase-2-mvp.md

 - Mutual connections suggested based on sports preferences
 - User safety features prevent harassment

-### 7. Content Feed & Discovery
+### 7. Discovery Feed & Content Discovery
-**Objective**: Display relevant sports content from friends and followed users
+**Objective**: Display relevant sports content with tabbed sections for different content types

 **Steps**:
+1. Create persistent Stories section at top of Discovery tab (always visible)
+2. Implement tabbed navigation with "Scores", "Highlights", "News", and "For You" sections
-1. Create personalized home feed algorithm based on sports preferences
+3. Build "For You" tab as default with personalized content algorithm based on sports preferences
+4. Add "Scores" tab with live game scores and standings for user's followed teams
+5. Create "Highlights" tab with video highlights and key moments from recent games
+6. Implement "News" tab with latest sports news articles and breaking updates
+7. Add insider information section in "For You" tab (press conferences, practice reports)
-2. Implement pull-to-refresh and infinite scroll functionality
+8. Implement pull-to-refresh and infinite scroll functionality for each tab
-3. Build content interaction system (likes, comments, shares)
+9. Build content interaction system (likes, comments, shares) across all tabs
-4. Add trending sports content discovery section
-5. Create search functionality for users and sports-related content
+10. Create search functionality for users and sports-related content

 **Acceptance Criteria**:
+- Stories section remains visible at top of Discovery tab at all times
+- Four content tabs are accessible via horizontal button navigation below Stories
+- "For You" tab is the default selected tab on app launch
-- Home feed displays relevant content from followed users
+- "For You" tab displays personalized content based on user's followed teams and players
+- "For You" tab includes insider information like press conferences and practice updates
+- "Scores" tab shows real-time scores and standings for user's teams
+- "Highlights" tab displays video content and key game moments
+- "News" tab shows latest sports news and breaking updates
+- Users can seamlessly switch between tabs without losing scroll position
-- Feed refreshes properly and loads more content on scroll
+- Each tab refreshes properly and loads more content on scroll
-- Users can interact with posts through likes and comments
-- Trending section highlights popular sports content
+- Content interaction features work consistently across all tabs
-- Search finds users and content based on sports context
+- Search functionality works across all content types

 ## Technical Implementation Details